GVinoth7/From-Data-to-Insights_DM_M1_Project/README.md

 - Very good study on Data science forum (Kaggle, Kdnuggets)
 - View data as Business model to improve rather than just data
 - Propose a story based on data
-- SQLite and R Studio experience
+- SQLite, Rattle and R Studio
 - Figuring meaningful insights
 - Way of thinking as a Business analyst and a data scientist (eg: Client & Service provider)